Ann-Margret: Early life

-Ann-Margret Olsson was born on 28 April 1941, in Valsjöbyn, Krokom Municipality, Jämtland County, Sweden, to Anna Regina and Carl Gustav Olsson, a native of Örnsköldsvik.
+Ann-Margret Olsson was born on 28 April 1941, in Stockholm, Sweden, to Anna Regina and Carl Gustav Olsson, a native of Örnsköldsvik.
+The family moved to Valsjöbyn, Krokom Municipality, Jämtland County, Sweden in 1942.
 She described Valsjöbyn as a small town of "lumberjacks and farmers high up near the Arctic Circle".
-Her father had emigrated to the United States, but returned to Sweden in 1937 and married Anna Aronsson.
+Her father had emigrated to the United States but returned to Sweden in 1937 and married Anna Aronsson.
 After Ann-Margret's birth, Gustav wanted to emigrate again with the family.

 After World War II, his wife hesitated and Gustav emigrated alone, but was joined by his wife and daughter in 1946.
 In 1949, Ann-Margret became a naturalized American citizen.

 Ann-Margret took her first dance lessons at the Marjorie Young School of Dance.
 She showed natural ability from the start, easily mimicking all the steps.
 Her parents were supportive, and her mother made all of her costumes by hand.
 To support the family, Ann-Margret's mother became a funeral parlor receptionist after her husband suffered a severe injury on his job.
 While a teenager, Ann-Margret appeared on the Morris B. Sachs Amateur Hour, Don McNeill's Breakfast Club, and Ted Mack's Amateur Hour.
 She continued to star in theater as she attended New Trier High School in Winnetka, Illinois.
-(Two fellow movie stars, Charlton Heston and Rock Hudson, had graduated from the school many years earlier.)
+Two fellow movie stars, Charlton Heston and Rock Hudson, had graduated from the school many years earlier.
+She then attended Northwestern University for a brief time; In a September 1959 advertisement for Sheaffer pens, she appears as "Ann Margret Olson, freshman, Northwestern University."

+In January 1960, she was a member of "Joy Ride," a touring ensemble sponsored by the Chicago USO.
+Its twelve performers—current and recent Northwestern University students—spent four weeks entertaining U.S. military overseas in Iceland and Germany.

-She was part of a group known as the Suttletones, which went to the Dunes hotel and casino in Las Vegas.
+Later in 1960, she and three young men from Northwestern formed a singing group, the Suttletones.
+The group appeared at Chicago's Black Orchid and The Mist nightclubs, then in Nevada's Elko, Reno, and Las Vegas at the Dunes hotel and casino in Las Vegas.
 The Dunes also headlined Tony Bennett and Al Hirt at the time.
 George Burns heard of her performance, and she auditioned for his annual holiday show, for which she and Burns performed a softshoe routine.
 Variety proclaimed that "George Burns has a gold mine in Ann-Margret... she has a definite style of her own, which can easily guide her to star status".

 Ann-Margret said she dropped her last name before moving out to California because when you are an entertainer, "mean things" can be written about you and she did not want her parents to be hurt by anything written about her.